There are many guides on how to be a leader.

 Keeping enemies within the group is dangerous not only for yourself, but for the team atmosphere as well.

-Enemies who know what they’re doing will be scheming against you and forming coalition of haters.
+Enemies who know what they’re doing will be scheming against you and forming a coalition of haters.

 As legendary Chicago Bulls coach Phil Jackson said: